Axobot-org/Axobot/docs/miscellaneous.rst

 .. note:: Giving the "`Embed Links <perms.html#embed-links>`__" permission to the bot can be useful if you want to get a better rendering.

-Delete one or more reminders
+Cancel one or more reminders
 ----------------------------

-**Syntax:** :code:`reminders delete [ID]`
+**Syntax:** :code:`reminders cancel [ID]`

 Used when you want to stop a reminder, so Axobot will completely forget it.
-If you don't provide any ID, Axobot will ask you to directly select which reminders you want to delete.
+If you don't provide any ID, Axobot will ask you to directly select which reminders you want to cancel.

 Clear every reminders
 ---------------------